Apply security and kernel updates to Linux nodes in Azure Kubernetes Service (AKS)

 - Pods are scheduled on the new node.

 You can't remain on the same Kubernetes version during an upgrade event.
 You must specify a newer version of Kubernetes.
 To upgrade to the latest version of Kubernetes, you can upgrade your AKS cluster.

 Deploy kured in an AKS cluster

 To deploy the

-kured DaemonSet, apply the following sample YAML manifest from their GitHub project page.
-This manifest creates a role and cluster role, bindings, and a service account, then deploys the DaemonSet using
+kured DaemonSet, install the following official Kured Helm chart.
+This creates a role and cluster role, bindings, and a service account, then deploys the DaemonSet using

 You can also configure additional parameters for

 kured, such as integration with Prometheus or Slack.
-For more information about additional configuration parameters, see the kured installation docs.
+For more information about additional configuration parameters, see the kured Helm chart.

 Update cluster nodes

 By default, Linux nodes in AKS check for updates every evening.
 If you don't want to wait, you can manually perform an update to check that